metabase/metabase/docs/configuring-metabase/environment-variables.md

 Learn more about SameSite cookies: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite

-NOTE: setting this value to "none" will make Chrome and Safari to reject the authentication on non-embedded contexts.
+> WARNING: If you're NOT embedding Metabase and you set `MB_SESSION_COOKIE_SAMESITE` to "none", Chrome and Safari will reject authentication attempts.

 ### `MB_SESSION_COOKIES`